MCreator/MCreator/plugins/mcreator-localization/help/default/entity/condition_is_body_visible.md

-If the returned value is true, the entity will be visible.
+While the returned value is true, the entity will be visible.
-When a player is in spectator mode, this value is false.
+While the player is in spectator mode, he does not meet this condition.